cmichi/check_timed_logs_fast/README.md

 Performance differs for complex regular expressions.

+I did the benchmarks using

+	perf stat
+		-r 10
-I did the benchmarks using `perf stat -r 10 -d ./check_timed_logs_fast -pattern '.*nonExistentPattern.*' -i 9999999 -c 1 -logfile ./…` on a high performance server.
+		-d ./check_timed_logs_fast -pattern '.*nonExistentPattern.*' -i 9999999 -c 1 -logfile ./log

+on a high performance server.
-The command executed the check ten times and parsed the entire file, the average execution time was the number in the table.
+The command executed the check ten times and parsed the entire file, the average execution time was the duration in the above table.

 The crazy rate of improvement comes from Rust and using `memmap` to read the file backwards.
-At the moment the implementation is pretty straight forward -- one process which blocks with the i/o operations and the parsing.
+At the moment the implementation is pretty straight forward — one process which blocks with the i/o operations and the parsing.
 I suspect that there is room for more improvement and would like to implement two additional strategies:

 1. split work into worker threads
 2. asynchronous processing and if possible asynchronous syscalls.

-Furthermore, I know for sure (because I benchmarked it) that the fancy-regex crate is a limiting factor.
-The regex crate had better performance, but doesn't support advanced regex features like e.g. look-ahead.
+Furthermore, I know for sure (because I benchmarked it) that the `fancy-regex` crate is a slowing factor.
+The `regex` crate had better performance, but doesn't support advanced regex features like e.g. look-ahead.
 Since I want to stay compatible to the original `check_timed_logs` script I have to use a (slower) crate which supports these features.